adshares/ads/README.md

 When the new node is created You can send some funds to the new admin account (0002-00000000-XXXX) if You plan to perform any transaction.
 We will skip it because we will only try to connect a new node.

-Let’s create the directory and the files for the new node
+Let's create the directory and the files for the new node

 ```
 mkdir ../node2